stunnashadez/3220Project/README.md

 - The UML diagrams which represent the use case, class, and sequence diagrams.

-- The UML diagrams which represent GRASP patterns.
+- The UML diagrams which represent 5 different GRASP/GoF design patterns.

 - The `pom.xml` file which is used for the java file as a dependency for accessing excel files.